johninvictus/samplemusic/README.md

 # samplemusic

-It a simple list no functionality.
+It a simple music list without any functionality.